kilbey-lyle/memory-game/README.md

 - HTML - To create a basic site
 - CSS - To create a nice, standout front-end and to give a great user experience
 - Javescript - To implement game logic, and handle API integrations
-- Facebook's sharing on the web - To handle score sharing to facebook
+- Facebook's SDK - To handle score sharing to facebook
 - EmailJs - To handle score sharing via email
 - Balsamiq - To create a wireframes